Edit in GitHubLog an issue

 }

-Finally, the demo code.
-It will authenticate, upload the style reference, and then make two calls using the same prompt, one with a style reference and one without:
+Finally, the demo code which authenticates, uploads the style reference, and then makes two calls using the same prompt, one with a style reference and one without:

 Copied to your clipboard